SuperOfficeDocs/superoffice-docs/docs/automation/webhook/index.md

 # SuperOffice Webhooks

 No longer must integrations poll SuperOffice and ask for the latest changes.
-SuperOffice Webhooks actively send messages to subscribers when events occur in a SuperOffice, and provide an opportunity for applications to react accordingly.
+SuperOffice Webhooks actively send messages to subscribers when events occur in a SuperOffice application and provide an opportunity for applications to react accordingly.